-65. The Committee recommended that the Assembly approve the unchanged requested amount of €100.0 thousand for training in Major Programme II-Office of the Prosecutor.
+The Committee recommended that the Assembly approve the unchanged requested amount of 65. €100.0 thousand for training in Major Programme II-Office of the Prosecutor.

-66. The Committee noted that the OTP had requested an amount of €100.0 thousand for consultants.
+66. The Committee noted that the OTP had requested an amount of $\in 100.0$ thousand for consultants.
 The Committee also noted that the funds are supposed to be used on the one hand for consultancy in the areas of sexual and gender-based crimes, as well as crimes against children and cultural heritage and, on the other hand, for specific assistance in investigative and trial support activities.
 As far as the former purpose is concerned, the Committee believed that there are sufficient resources from other sources, such as the OTP Trust Fund, the approved expert positions for the Gender and Children Unit in the budget, and the possibility to use secondees.

-- 67. The Committee recommended that the Assembly reduce the expenditure for consultants by €50.0 thousand, and approve the amount of €50.0 thousand in Major Programme II-Office of the Prosecutor. - 7.
-Recommended budget for Major Programme II: Office of the Prosecutor
+67. The Committee recommended that the Assembly reduce the expenditure for consultants by $\notin$ 50.0 thousand, and approve the amount of €50.0 thousand in Major Programme II-Office of the Prosecutor.

+7. Recommended budget for Major Programme II: Office of the Prosecutor

-68. The Committee recommended a total reduction in the amount of €2,073.5 thousand for Major Programme II-Office of the Prosecutor from its original 2023 proposed budget.
-The Committee thus recommended that the Assembly approve a total budget of €60,641.0 thousand.
+The Committee recommended a total reduction in the amount of €2,073.5 thousand for Major 68.
+Programme II-Office of the Prosecutor from its original 2023 proposed budget.
+The Committee thus recommended that the Assembly approve a total budget of €60,641.0 thousand with an increase of €11,094.6 thousand (or 22.4 per cent) compared to the 2022 approved budget.